arrow_back

 Congratulations!

-You have completed this hands-on lab to create a private Kubernetes cluster.
+You learned how to create a private Kubernetes cluster.

 Google Cloud training and certification